70cm Amateur Radio DMR Repeater in Plymouth

 By default, this repeater will connect reflector 4400 which is TG2350 (UK wide).
 Most UK repeaters on the BrandMeister network will have this talk group connected by default.
 If you wish to connect a different talk group, you need to find the corresponding reflector number for it and then place a one second private call to that number to connect it.
 Common reflector numbers are:

-If your radio does not have a numeric keypad, you can program additional channels with the reflector number as the private call destination (for example, one channel for private call to 4400, another channel for private call to 4639 etc).
+If your radio does not have a numeric keypad, you can program additional channels with the reflector number as a private call (for example, one channel for private call to 4400, another channel for private call to 4639 etc).
 Then, to change reflector, you simple select that channel and key up for one second, and then switch back to TS2 TG9.

 If a reflector other than 4400 is connected, and there is no local RF activity for 30 minutes, the repeater will automatically reconnect to 4400.
 You can request the current link status by making a one second private call to 5000, and you can disconnect from the current reflector by making a one second private call to 4000.
 Be aware that you can only connect/disconnect reflectors or request status while there is no activity on TS2, so you will need to wait for a gap between overs.
 This may be difficult when there is a lot of activity on the current reflector, which is why it is good courtesy to leave at least a four second gap between overs.
 As well as allowing all of the repeaters on the network to catch up and guaranteeing the time-out timers all reset, it allows repeater and hotspot users a chance to change/disconnect reflectors.

 Text messages and private calls may be made over BrandMeister but please be aware that during a private call, you are denying the use of that time slot to everyone else.
 Please use TS1 for private calls, text messages and other experimentation, and be sure to make sure there is no QSO in progress on TS1 TG9 before doing so.